victorkleb/DE_scRNAseq_UMI/README.md

 <br />

 For details, please refer to
-Consider a cell clustering with K clusters
-- For each cluster k, the multinomial model gives maximum likelihood estimates of the relative abundance of each gene.
-- Denote the estimate for gene j as  pi_hat(k, j)

 - example_programs.docx
 - the folder example_programs_Zhengmix8eq: a 6-program stream to analyze the Zhengmix8eq data set
 - the folder example_programs_simulated: a 4-program stream to create and analyze a simulated data set with 2 clusters